-One danger of solo parenting is that the non-travelling partner starts to take care of all the parenting, without considering including the travelling parent.
+One danger of parenting when geographically apart is that the non-travelling partner starts to take care of all the parenting, without considering including the travelling parent.
 Maybe because they are not present in the moment, it doesn’t cross our minds to involve them.
 Or we assume that since they are away, they can’t get involved.
 Maybe we even start to think that they don’t want to be involved?
 So we start to exclude them, without really meaning to.

 Though it can be very easy to start heading down this path, it is a dangerous one, as it leads to the travelling partner feeling progressively more isolated from the family.
 They are less and less involved and more and more disconnected from family life.

 So what can be done to stop this from happening?
 Or at least reduce the problem?